George M. Steinbrenner Field: Tampa Bay Rays

 After Hurricane Milton caused extensive damage to Tropicana Field, the regular stadium of the Tampa Bay Rays in nearby St. Petersburg, Florida, in October 2024, the Rays announced they would play their 2025 season at Steinbrenner Field.
-With a seating capacity of 11,026 people, Steinbrenner Field is the smallest ballpark in MLB.
+With a seating capacity of 11,026, Steinbrenner Field was the smallest ballpark in MLB.

 Kameron Misner hit a walk-off home run on March 28, 2025 during the Rays' season opener, becoming the first player to homer in a major league game at the stadium.
 The Rays won their first game at the stadium 3–2 in front of 10,046 fans.
 The final Rays' game at the stadium was on September 21, 2025 where they won against the Boston Red Sox 7–3 in front of 10,046 fans.
-Repairs at Tropicana Field will be completed in time for the Rays to return for opening day of the 2026 MLB season on April 6, 2026.
+Repairs at Tropicana Field were completed in time for the Rays to return for opening day of the 2026 MLB season on April 6, 2026.